Azure-Samples/streaming-at-scale/hdinsightkafka-databricks-sqldw/README.md

 }
 ```

-## Duplicate handling
+## Duplicate event handling

 The Azure Databricks connector for Azure SQL Data Warehouse offers [end-to-end exactly-once guarantee for writing data in streaming mode](https://docs.azuredatabricks.net/spark/latest/data-sources/azure/sql-data-warehouse.html#fault-tolerance-semantics).
 This is automatically handled by the connector.
+This guarantees exactly-once delivery between Databricks and SQL DW, but will not resolve duplicate events arising from at-least-once delivery guarantees upstream of Event Hubs.
+In order to illustrate the effect of this, the event simulator is configured to randomly duplicate a small fraction of the messages (0.1% on average).
+Those duplicates are propagated up to SQL DW.

 ## Solution customization